taichi-dev/taichi-aot-demo/tutorial.md

 ## 4. Run taichi kernels in your application

-TiRT provides a C interface to maximize portability, as well as a light-weight C++ wrapper to save you from writing verbose C code.
-C++ wrapper is used in this tutorial for simplicity.
+TiRT provides a fundamental C interface to help achieve optimal portability, however we also kindly provide a header-only C++ wrapper to save you from writing verbose C code.
+For simplicity purpose, we'll stick with the C++ wrapper in this tutorial.

 Calling Taichi in C++ as easy as what you'd imagine:

 - Create a Taichi runtime with target arch
-- Load the compiled artifacts on disk through TiRT's `load_aot_module` interface.
+- Load the compiled artifacts from disk through TiRT's `load_aot_module` interface.
 - Load kernels from the module to `k_init_` and `k_add_base_`
 - Prepare the inputs: ndarray `x_` and float `base`
 - Launch the kernels!